Which city is cheaper, Porto or Lisbon?

 Visitors in Lisbon can get around quickly with the extensive public transit system.
 The metro has four lines that go around the city.
 There are also trams, buses, and the funiculars.

-While Porto offers some public transit options, it might not be your first choice.
+You'll find some public transit in Porto, but it may not be enough to take you everywhere.
 There is a metro system as well as a bus system.
 While the metro system does have six lines, most stations aren't close to the tourist attractions, so it likely won't be that helpful to visitors.

 Lisbon is more walkable than Porto.